Firmsconsulting

 Your attitude should be one that if you promised to do something – you will do everything in your power to ensure that it gets done, one way or another.
 For example, if you promised to deliver a certain document by the deadline, and an unexpected and more important assignment came up, you need to do everything you can to find someone to do the first deliverable for you, and be accountable for its quality.

-After you find such a person, you need to approach your superiors and confirm with them if they feel comfortable with the other person taking responsibility for the deliverable that you were assigned to do.
+After you find such a person, you need to approach your superior and confirm with them if they feel comfortable with the other person taking responsibility for the deliverable that you were assigned to do.

 If you have done everything you could to find someone and there is just nobody available, than you can approach your superior and describe the situation.
 He or she may then make a decision on how best to proceed.

-The bottom line is – you need to be proactive, reliable and feel ultimately accountable for any work you promise to do.
+The bottom line is, you need to be proactive, reliable and feel ultimately accountable for any work you promise to do.
 Keeping your word must be seen by others as an important ingredient of your personal style.
 It is also important to be consistent in your personal style across different parts of your life, which includes your personal style in your relationships outside of work.

 6 – Under promise and over deliver

 This simple technique can help you greatly in establishing an image of competence and excellence.
-Furthermore, this technique is useful in any area of your life: in your studies, in your business career development journey and in your personal life.
+Furthermore, this technique is useful in any area of your life: in your studies, in your career and in your personal life.
 By following this simple rule, you will consistently exceed people’s expectations and will, therefore, have the reputation of someone who always exceeds expectations.

-In practice, strong business ethics are not a common trait in employees, as you may have noticed yourself.
+In practice, strong business ethics is not a common trait in employees, as you may have noticed yourself.
 If ethics were common we would not need so many laws and enforcement agencies.
 We could simply expect employees to do what is right.
 This, however, gives you a competitive advantage.
 In business, strong fundamental values could include many things but the underlying value is integrity at all times.
 Integrity must guide all dealings with internal and external stakeholders.

-To cultivate strong business ethics, one needs to acquire or strengthen the several business values that are vital for anyone who would like to succeed as a professional and as a leader.
+To cultivate strong business ethics, one needs to acquire or strengthen several business values that are vital for anyone who would like to succeed as a professional and as a leader.

 Guide to business ethics